integritystl/americas-farmers-refreshed/wp-content/plugins/defender-security/readme.txt

 - Fix: Masked login alters ajaxurl in MU in sites table page
 - Fix: Remove 'ambient-light-sensor', 'picture-in-picture', 'speaker' and 'vr' directives from Feature-Policy header
 - Fix: Compatibility with HUB

-= 2.3.1 ( 2020-08-10 ) =

-- New: Feature to save presets configurations of the Defender's settings, and make them available to download and apply to your other sites
-- New: Add tutorials section in the Defender dashboard
-- Enhance: Allow to bulk delete suspicious files
-- Enhance: Improve the logic of how "Include sub-domains" option should be shown on the Strict Transport Security header
-- Fix: Prevent wp-signup.php to access when Mask Login is enabled
-- Fix: 2FA login does not redirect correctly after login via the my-account page of Woocommerce
-- Fix: Remove the Security Tweak 'Change default database prefix', as this can be bypass

 [Changelog for previous versions](https://premium.wpmudev.org/project/wp-defender/#view-changelog).